Clemapfel/mousetrap/docs/04_widgets.md

 By setting `Window::set_modal` to true, if the window is revealed, **all other windows of the application will be deactivated**, preventing user interaction with them.
 This also freezes animations, it essentially pauses all other windows.
 The most common use-case for this is for dialogs, for example if the user requests to close the application, it is common to open a small dialog requesting the user to confirm exiting the application.
 While this dialog is shown, the main window should be paused until the user chooses an action.

-Using `Window::set_transient_for`, we can make sure a window will always be on top of another. `A.set_transient_for(B)` will make it so while `A` overlaps `B` on the users desktop, `A` will always be shown on top.
+Using `Window::set_transient_for`, we can make sure a window will always be on top of another. `A.set_transient_for(B)` will make it so, while `A` overlaps `B` on the user's desktop, `A` will always be shown on top.
 This is again useful for message dialogs, if the dialog is not transient for the main window it could appear "behind" the main window, being essentially invisible to the user.

 #### HeaderBar

 The part on top of a window is called the **header bar**.
-By default, it will show the window title and a minimize, maximize and close button.
-We can completely hide the headerbar using `Window::set_is_decorated`, though this is rarely recommended.
+By default, it will show the window title and a minimize-, maximize- and close-button.
+We can completely hide the header bar using `Window::set_is_decorated`, though this is rarely recommended.

 All `Window`s have space for one more widget other than its child.
 To set it, we use `Window::set_titlebar_widget`.
 This will usually be a \a{HeaderBar}, though any widget can be inserted this way.

 `HeaderBar` is a widget that has three areas where other widgets can be inserted, at the front (left of the title), at the end (right of the title), or as the title.
-This gives us full flexiblity, we can put whatever we want anywhere in a windows header bar.
+This gives us full flexibility, we can put whatever we want anywhere in a window's header bar.

 An alternative way of formatting the `HeaderBar` is with **header bar layouts**, which is supplied to `HeaderBar::set_layout`.

-Layout is a string that is a list of button ids.
-The four valid ids are:
+Layout is a string that is a list of button IDs.
+The four valid IDs are:

 + `maximize`: Maximize Button
 + `minimize`: Minimize Button